Level 2 Development

 The Washington Post

-By: Lynn Thorne
+by Lynn Thorne

 Tatyana Schum was single, 30, and looking for new friends.
 So she decided to take action.
 No, she didn't sign up for "speed friending," hit MySpace or join a book club.
 Instead, she organized a condo crawl through her Park Fairfax neighborhood near Shirlington.